 - Class recordings are a courtesy only; we do not guarantee that a recording will always be available.
-On rare occasions, circumstances beyond our control have prevented the recording from generating correctly. - Issues with recordings should be reported to the instructor immediately via email. - Downloading or "capturing" of recordings is forbidden; recordings must be viewed in streaming mode only. - Recordings are copyrighted by The Lukeion Project and the instructor; storage on a personal computer and/or distribution to non-enrolled individuals is forbidden. - Links to recordings may be posted on the class web page - We reserve the right to refuse to share recordings for any reason
+On rare occasions, circumstances beyond our control have prevented the recording from generating correctly. - Issues with recordings should be reported to the instructor immediately via email. - Downloading or "capturing" of recordings is forbidden; recordings must be viewed in streaming mode only. - Recordings are copyrighted by The Lukeion Project and the instructor; storage on a personal computer and/or distribution to non-enrolled individuals is forbidden. - Links to recordings may be posted on the class web page or requested by emailing the instructor - We reserve the right to refuse to share recordings for any reason